uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Canadian legal system, however, was prepared to consider only some of the harms that the Survivors suffered—generally, those harms caused by sexual and sometimes physical abuse.
 It refused to consider on the merits the Survivors’ claims relating to loss of language, culture, family attachment, and violation of Treaty rights to education.
 The Canadian legal system refused to consider the claims that Survivors brought on behalf of their parents and their children.
-It also refused to provide<!--x-->
-remedies for the collective harms that residential schools caused to Aboriginal nations and communities.
+It also refused to provide <!-- page 220 -->remedies for the collective harms that residential schools caused to Aboriginal nations and communities.

 Residential school litigation has been extremely complex, expensive, and lengthy.
 It has been especially difficult for the Survivors, many of whom were revictimized through explicit questioning and adversarial treatment by the Government of Canada, the churches, and even their own lawyers.